QuantumFluxAlgo/prism-apex-tool/docs/UPGRADE_DASHBOARD.md

 ## Requirements
 ### Functional
-- [ ] Prove whether these functions are called by any page/hook
+- [x] Prove whether these functions are called by any page/hook
-- [ ] If unused: quarantine for FINAL epic deletion (do not delete here unless clearly isolated and safe)
+- [x] If unused: quarantine for FINAL epic deletion (do not delete here unless clearly isolated and safe)
-- [ ] If used: implement minimal read-only endpoints backed by existing sources (no new semantics)
+- [x] If used: implement minimal read-only endpoints backed by existing sources (no new semantics) (N/A — not invoked)

 ### Non-functional
-- [ ] Risk: avoid phantom “compliance” claims without data provenance
+- [x] Risk: avoid phantom “compliance” claims without data provenance

 ## Acceptance criteria (Given/When/Then)
-- [ ] Given the dashboard, when loading any page, then no calls are made to non-existent `/api/activity` or `/api/compliance`
+- [x] Given the dashboard, when loading any page, then no calls are made to non-existent `/api/activity` or `/api/compliance`
-- [ ] Given the functions are used, when data is shown, then it has a provable source and audit trail
+- [x] Given the functions are used, when data is shown, then it has a provable source and audit trail (N/A — functions quarantined in ST-006)

 ## Out of scope
-- [ ] New compliance frameworks or policy semantics
+- [x] New compliance frameworks or policy semantics

 ## Implementation notes
 - Expert owner: Trading SRE + Principal Architect